vercel/modelfusion/docs/guide/function/generate-image.md

 [Prompt formats](/api/interfaces/PromptFormat) change the prompt format that an image generation model accepts.
 This enables the use of abstracted prompts, e.g. basic prompts that are just text.

 You can map the prompt of an [ImageGenerationModel](/api/interfaces/ImageGenerationModel) using the `withPromptFormat()` method.
-For convience, models with clear prompt formats have a `withBasicPrompt()` method that returns a model with a simple text prompt.
+For convenience, models with clear prompt formats have a `withTextPrompt()` method that returns a model with a simple text prompt.

 ### Basic Prompts